nutanix-japan/hycu/hycu/hycu.rst

 #.
 Click **+ New**, fill out the following fields, and click **Save**:

+.. note:: Nutanix storage container settings can be configured at this step.
+Follow Nutanix recommended best practice for backup workloads - as a general rule, hardware compression can be enabled, but deduplication should be left disabled.
+If the cluster has 4 or more nodes, consider enabling Erasure Coding.

    - **Name** - Nutanix_VG
    - **Concurrent Backups** - 4
    - **Description** - *Nutanix Cluster Name* HYCU-Target VG